caylemh/my_spring_project/Readme.md

 * Designing RESTful services for Todo Resource & creating REST API to retrieve the Todo List.
 * Connecting the React Frontend with Todo List RESTful service.
 * Understanding important React Lifecycle Methods.
+* Adding the *Delete Todo* feature in the React Frontend.